 Cruise Ship Accident: Passenger Trips and Falls

-Cruise ships are supposed to be fun and exciting vacations.
+Cruise ships are supposed to be a place for fun and exciting vacations.
 However, sometimes passengers are seriously injured on cruise ships.
-Seriously injured cruise iship passengers and their families need to understand maritime law.
+Seriously injured cruise ship passengers and their families need to understand maritime law.
 In order to illustrate these points here is a cruise ship accident case study by a San Diego Cruise Ship Lawyer.
 The discussion includes a maritime law analysis.

 Grandmother Trips and Falls

 A Cruise ship has a raised metal partition track that runs right down the middle of the entire length of the main ballroom on the vessel.
-61 year old widowed grand mother went on cruise with some girl friends.
+A 61 year old widowed grandmother goes on a cruise with some girl friends.
 While walking off the dance floor she trips and falls on the raised metal partition.
 She shatters her hip and is forced to have artificial hip surgery.
 Her medical bills are in excess of $60,000 and she will probably need another hip replacement in the future.

 What the Passenger Must Prove In Order To Prevail

 To establish a claim for negligence under maritime law, a cruise ship passenger must establish the following elements:

 (1) the cruise ship was under a duty to the passenger to use due care;